MikeBusuttil/GraphDB-playground/exercises.md

 # Database Querying Exercises

 The following exercises are meant to be tacked by both SQL and CQL to illustrate how each paradigm compares.
+The answers to each can be found in the `answers` folder of this repo.

 ## 1. Featured